Brotcrunsher/BrotBoxEngine/README.md

     cd Build
     cmake ..

-After that, build files like (on Windows) Solution Files are created.
-Build and launch ExampleSnake and have a look at its Source Code.
+After that, build files like Solution Files (on Windows) are created.
+Build and launch ExampleSnake and have a look at its source code.

 ## FAQ

 ### Would you recommend using the Brotbox Engine to create a game right now?
 *No.* The Brotbox Engine is still in a very, very early state.
-The API is changing rapidly, without warning, and without changelogs.
-As such, upgrading the Engine for one your games could turn out to be incredibly hard.
+The API is changing rapidly, without warning, without changelogs and without backwards compatibility.

-### Would you recommend using the Brotbox Engine to work on an actual game engine?
+### Can I contribute to the Brotbox Engine?
 *Yes.* Feel free to open merge requests!
-They are always welcome!
-Even if they are bad.
+They are always welcome, even if you are a beginner.
 In such a case you get information about what can be improved, and you can learn from it.
-Don't be shy, just go for it.
+Don't be shy, just go for it!